Santiago Sosa

-Santiago Leonel Sosa (born 3 May 1999) is an Argentine professional footballer who plays as a midfielder for Racing Club de Avellaneda in the Argentine Primera División.
+Santiago Leonel Sosa (born 3 May 1999) is an Argentine professional footballer who plays as a defensive midfielder for Campeonato Brasileiro Série A club Vasco da Gama.

 Club career

 Sosa's career began with Mercedes, before River Plate signed him in 2018.
 The 2018–19 campaign saw Sosa become a senior member of the club's first-team, he made his professional career debut in a 2018 Copa Libertadores fixture with Racing Club on 29 August 2018; he featured for the remaining sixteen minutes as River Plate won 3–0.
 He ended the aforementioned season with five total appearances.

-Atlanta United

 In February 2021, Sosa signed with Major League Soccer club Atlanta United.
 On 6 April 2021, Sosa made his club debut in their 1–0 victory over Alajuelense in the CONCACAF Champions League.
 He then scored his first goal for Atlanta United on 4 May 2021 against the Philadelphia Union in the Champions League, the match ending in a 1–1 draw.

+In August 2026, Sosa joined in the Brazilian club Vasco da Gama, until December 2029.